 As I mentioned in my previous article (Merits and Demerits of Importing a car yourself) that the C&F for bulk is way less than the C&F for a single unit, and consequently the C&F difference of bulk and a single unit is the primary profit earned by importers and dealer.
 Professional importers pay Rs.
 14,500 C&F on 660cc car whereas the C&F for a single unit 660cc car is Rs.
 110,000.

 Select some odd colored car:

 I know most people do not like to compromise on their color preferences when it comes to buying or importing a car especially when you are to use it for yourself.
 But buying an odd colored car for import can save you some good amount of money.
 Different than usual colored cars have a low bidding price as compared to cars with metallic and typical colors (primarily white and silver).
 The analysis of auction prices according to car color shows that odd colored cars sell at a price 10-15% less than the regular auction prices.
-Further, the analysis of auction prices shows that black and metallic colored cars have 10-15% higher auction prices as compared to typical colored cars.
+Further, the analysis of auction prices shows that metallic and black colored cars have 10-15% higher auction prices as compared to typical colored cars.

 Look for a car you can buy directly:

 Direct purchase is when you buy a car from a private seller in Japan directly.
 Though looking for a direct purchase car isn’t easy but if you have a credible reference in Japan, it is always recommended to go for a direct purchase vehicle especially if you are only searching for a metallic colored car.
 Auctioned metallic colored car would cost you 40-50k extra as compared to a directly purchased car.